nelso0/barbotine-arbitrage-bot/README.md

 ## Prerequisites

-The things you need before installing the software.

-* Python 3.9+ (for windows users: if python or pip isn't recognized as a command, make sure you have installed python by checking the box "add to PATH")
+* Python 3+ inferior to 3.12! (for windows users: if python or pip isn't recognized as a command, make sure you have installed python by checking the box "add to PATH")
-* Nothing else lol

 <a name="installation"/>